These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 As promised, you’ll only need to dirty one pot to make these creamy potatoes.

 First, peel the potatoes and cut them into quarters.
-Boil them until they are fork tender, about 15 minutes.
+Boil them until they are fork tender, about 15 minutes, and drain.

 If you don’t have an electric mixer, don’t worry.
 Simply transfer the warm potato mixture to a food processor or stand mixer with a whisk attachment.